-BARRINGTON, R.I. – Authorities are investigating a Barrington school bus monitor accused of inappropriately touching a student during a Thursday afternoon bus ride involving elementary school children, according to Police Chief Michael Correia.
+BARRINGTON R.I. — A Barrington school bus monitor was accused of inappropriate touching by a student during a Thursday afternoon bus ride involving elementary school children, according to Police Chief Michael Correia.

 While no charges have been filed, Correia said the case is being treated as a possible second-degree sexual assault.